common-workflow-language/user_guide/_episodes/09-array-inputs.md

 parameters."
 ---
 It is easy to add arrays of input parameters represented to the command line.
-To specify an array parameter, the array definition is nested under the `type` field with `type: array` and `items` defining the valid data types that may appear in the array.
+There are two ways to specify an array parameter.
+First is to provide `type` field with `type: array` and `items` defining the valid data types that may appear in the array.
+Alternatively, brackets `[]` may be added after the type name to indicate that input parameter is array of that type.

 *array-inputs.cwl*